The 2 Most Popular Types of Oak Hardwood Flooring

 • Absorption: Red Oak has a more open pore structure, meaning it tends to absorb stains more readily and can take on deeper, richer tones.

-White Oak has seen a massive surge in popularity in recent years, especially with the trend toward cooler, more modern design palettes.
+White Oak (Quercus alba) has seen a massive surge in popularity in recent years, especially with the trend toward cooler, more modern design palettes.
+While its name suggests a light color, it often has warm, honey-colored tones with hints of brown and gray.

 • Color Profile: White Oak has a subtle, cooler tone—often a light tan or brown—and its color tends to mellow the prominent reddish hues found in Red Oak.